vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 {% endhighlight %}
 </pre>

-Now, if a user have have listened to these three tracks in a session:
+Now, if a user has listened to these three tracks in a session:

 - `TRQIQMT128E0791D9C` Summer Of '69 by Bryan Adams
 - `TRWJIPT128E0791D99` Run To You by Bryan Adams